MIOGA-Entwicklung/MIOGA-Entwicklung-balena-mioga-lieferanten-frontend/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Deployment with Docker

+- make sure /node_modules is deleted or added to dockerignorefile
+- make sure /dist is deleted or added to dockerignorefile

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out